flatironinstitute/CaImAn/CONTRIBUTING.md

 For rapid development, do an in-place install
 =============================================
 People who are not editing CaImAn sources should do an ordinary install with "pip install ." ; people who *are* actively changing CaImAn may find this inconvenient because they don't want to continually uninstall and reinstall the package.
 They should instead install with "pip install -e ." which performs a "symlink install".
-If they are editing datafiles that normally go in the ~/caiman_data directory, they might also consider setting the CAIMAN_DATA environment variable to their source dir, so they don't need to use the caimandata.py command to continually uninstall/reinstall the datadir.
+If they are editing datafiles that normally go in the ~/caiman_data directory, they should consider setting the CAIMAN_DATA environment variable to their source dir, so they don't need to use the caimandata.py command to continually uninstall/reinstall the datadir.

 Pull Requests
 =============